 Inventory Costing Recalculations

-Inventory costing recalculations are an adjustment.
-The adjustment corrects inventory costing values when transactions are inserted into or removed from an existing series of transactions.
+NetSuite uses inventory costing recalculations to adjust costs.
+The adjustment corrects inventory costing values when transactions get added to or removed from an existing series of transactions.

 When you enter a series of purchases, sales or adjustments for a particular item over time, you have a specific costing history for that item.
 The inventory costing values need to be recalculated each time there is a change to the costing history of a particular item.